LogicElements/matter-lora-env-node/README.md

 limited on current Nest firmware.
 Standard temperature / humidity / air quality should be usable, but cluster coverage may vary between ecosystems.

+> **Note for Nest:** Google’s Matter guidance for Thread SED/SSED devices calls for **≤3 s sleep** to keep service parity; longer poll cycles can make the device appear offline in Google Home Graph.
+Home Assistant tolerates longer intervals, but if you target Nest favor the SIT ICD preset (fast/slow poll 0.5/5 s) instead of the LIT profile.
+See the ICD preset tables and interval descriptions in `firmware/esp32c6/README.md` for how to switch between SIT/LIT in `sdkconfig`.

 ---

 ## Building & flashing